What's holding back AI's productivity boost? |

 Lighthouse AI: Root-cause analysis that pinpoints bottleneck origins

-Lighthouse AI, Faros AI's built-in AI engine, applies statistical analysis and machine learning to pinpoint problem areas in specific sub-organizations, repositories, applications, or stages of the SDLC.
+Faros AI provides AI-powered developer productivity insights.
+Lighthouse AI, its built-in AI engine, applies statistical analysis and machine learning to pinpoint problem areas in specific sub-organizations, repositories, applications, or stages of the SDLC.
 It automates difficult and time-consuming analysis that would take weeks if done manually.

 For example, Lighthouse AI can tell you: